Developer(s) – Kisareth Studios

 As a traditional turn-based RPG, this game is extremely addictive, as well as being very satisfying to progress through.
-I’ve always gotten enjoyment out of playing these kinds of games to witness how character strength and ability develops overtime, and Chronicles of a Dark lord is no different.
+I’ve always gotten enjoyment out of playing these kinds of games to witness how character strength and ability develop over time, and Chronicles of a Dark Lord is no different.
 Learnable skills and magic to accumulate as the game progresses, it’s immensely fulfilling just to play through the main story; let alone the very decent amount of side quests to accompany it.
-Another thing that I like about how this game plays out is that although there is a huge emphasis on story, none of that hinders on how enjoyable it is to play, which is not only a problem I’ve experienced with many other games I’ve reviewed this year, but in other recent turn-based RPGs to an extent, such as Child of Light.
+Another thing that I like about how this game plays out is that although there is a huge emphasis on story, none of that hinders on how enjoyable it is to play, which is not only a problem I’ve experienced with many other games I’ve reviewed this year but in other recent turn-based RPGs to an extent, such as Child of Light.

 Controls – 10/10